JohannaMz/ClusterApp/README.md

 ## Disclaimer

 This is an early release and functionalities might change.
-This package is currently pending a peer-review and detailed description will be available after it is published.
 I take no responsibility for the proper functioning of this package.
-If you have any questions, concerns or you would simply like to apply it to your data, I encourage to contact me directly.
+If you have any questions, concerns or you would simply like to apply it to your data, I encourage to contact me directly (<johanna@maertz.eu>).

 ## Getting help